xfiveco/react-coding-standards/plan.md

 * ✅ Avoid skipping deps.
 * ✅ Named functions for useEffects.
 * ✅ Clear side effects (like events and promises).
-* [in progress] Avoid assigning objects as the default parameters.
+* ✅ Avoid assigning objects as the default parameters.